luke-h1/fe-talk-2024/slides.md

 <img src="/posthog.png" class="w-350"  />

 <!--
 To achieve this, we'll be using posthog.
-Posthog is a really good feature flagging and a/b testing platform. it's got generous free tier and other goodies that we're going to take a quick look at
+Posthog is a really good feature flagging and a/b testing platform. it's got generous free tier and other good stuff that we're going to take a quick look at
 -->

 ---